 We would appreciate any comments that you may have regarding these pages.

 the co-ordinator at firstname.lastname@example.org

-Non residents can pick up a copy at all major shops in
+Non residents can pick up a free copy at all major shops in

 The magazine provides notices about events in

 the Upper Coquet Valley and is distributed free to every household.